Using webhooks for push notifications

 You can set up multiple webhooks for an organization.
 Each event will be sent to each webhook.
 For instance, an event sent to one webhook might start processing, while that same event sent to another webhook might send an email to a manager.

-You can read more about webhooks and also follow our comprehensive guides to get started.
+You can read more about webhooks and also follow our comprehensive guide to get started:

 We are already developing improvements, extensions, and additional points of integration.
 These will make webhooks even more powerful and useful for you.
 We’ll let you know as we roll out additional features.
 We think you’ll like what we have in store.

 We’d love to hear your feedback on our webhooks.
 Are they easy to configure?
 Easy to use?
-What have we done well?
-What can we improve?
+What have we done well – or can improve?
 What kinds of integration can you think of building?

 Please let us know by sending your comments to support@fulcrumapp.com.